tlp¶

 Hint: manual mode means that changes to the power source will be ignored until the next reboot or tlp start is issued to resume automatic mode.

-Apply autosuspend mode for all attached USB devices except input and blacklisted devices:
+Apply autosuspend mode for all attached USB devices except those excluded by default or via configuration:

 sudo tlp usb